Putting the Culture back in Agriculture

 I kept the chickens till I went to college, and was introduced to horse logging at sixteen.
-We had our bush logged by a gentlemen named Art Shannon; who practices sustainable forestry with horses, Arbor North and I loved it.
+We had our bush logged by a gentlemen named Art Shannon who practices sustainable forestry with horses, Arbor North and I loved it.
 I was familiar with horses, having grown up riding and owning one myself, and had no problems learning how to drive the gentle giants.
-I now own the first horse I ever drove, Torque, who was just starting his career at that point!
 I logged for 4 years, I loved it but knew it didn’t jive with farming.
 I was never home and travelled a lot.
 I wanted to farm with horses instead, people thought I was nuts!
 Around that time I was convinced by some friends to attend a ploughing workshop in St.Thomas, Ontario, with Ken Laing.
 Once I had visited Orchard Hill Farm, and saw their CSA vegetable operation I knew that was the kind of operation I was going to have.
-After logging, I spent six years working in dairy, part-time while going to college, then full-time as a herdsperson in Guelph for 2.5 years; during which time I attended Ken Laings three day draft horse workshop, and purchased Torque.
+After logging, I spent six years working in dairy, part-time while going to college, then full-time as a herdsperson in Guelph for 2.5 years; during which time I attended Ken Laings three day draft horse workshop, and purchased Torque, my first draft horse.

-As we enter our 2015 growing season, I am even more passionate about Lunar Rhythm Gardens and how far we have grown since those early days.
+As we enter each growing season, I am even more passionate about Lunar Rhythm Gardens and how far we have grown since those early days.